 In some cases, it may be safe to drive for a short while if the type pressure light is on.
 But if the pressure is significantly lower, you need to have the tyre re-inflated or replaced straight away.

 If the problem isn’t as drastic as this, check the required pressure and then inflate the tyres to the correct pressure at the earliest opportunity.

 If your traction control light flashes, it indicates that your car is using the system in response to road conditions.

-For example, if you’re driving in rain, snow or very low temperatures.
+For example, if you’re driving in snow, rain or low temperatures.